Golle History, Family Crest & Coats of Arms

 Early History of the Golle family

-Another 273 words (20 lines of text) covering the year 1602 is included under the topic Early Golle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Golle research.
+Another 215 words (15 lines of text) covering the years 1629, 1684, 1686, 1688, 1602 and are included under the topic Early Golle History in all our PDF Extended History products and printed products wherever possible.

 Golle Spelling Variations